 Via de la Plata (the Silver Way) – the longest established route of St.James, about 1000 km, one of the least walked routes, 3%.
 It’s not the best route to walk as the first Camino, it has less infrastructure, longer stages, etc. It starts in Seville, Spain.

 Camino Inglés (the English Way) – a short, 120 km walk, from A Coruña/Ferrol, Spain.
 One of the least walked routes (3,5%) on the Camino.
-It’s probably the best option for those who just want to get a taste of the Camino before embracing a long walk.
+It’s probably the best option for those who want to get a taste of the Camino before embracing a long walk.

 There are many lesser-known Camino routes in Spain.
 From Valencia – Camino de Levante; from Almería – Camino Mozárabe (joins with Via de la Plata after Merida); from Barcelona – Camino Catalán; from Madrid – Camino de Madrid – the last two join with the French Way after about two weeks.
 There is even a route on the Canary Islands called the Camino de Gran Canaria.
 All these routes combined are walked by less than 1% of the pilgrims a year so you can imagine how little infrastructure they have.

 There is one “special” route Camino Finisterre-Muxía, unlike the other routes, it starts in Santiago de Compostela and goes to Finisterre and Muxía, two coastal towns in Galicia.
 People usually walk it after completing one of the other Camino routes.
-Total distance from Santiago to Finisterre – 89 km and to Muxía – 86 km.
+Total distance from Santiago to Finisterre – 89 km and Muxía – 86 km.

 You can find more details on route options in our post on the Best routes of the Camino de Santiago.